TechFun4/techfun-upload/README.md

 # TechFun's Uploader

-A simple Python CLI tool for uploading large files to the TechFun file hosting service, with progress bar support and automatic chunked uploads.
+A simple Python CLI tool for uploading large files to the free to use TechFun's file hosting service, with progress bar support and automatic chunked uploads.

 ## Features